therealhackmeehan/ubacktest_docs/src/content/docs/Deployment/tutorial.md

 ![Reqs.txt](../../../assets/editsource_requirements.png)

 4. After adding the code and dependencies, click **SAVE AND REDEPLOY**.
-It may take a little while, but your strategy should have a little green check!
+It may take a little while, but your strategy should have a little green check, indicating success!

 ![Successful Deploy](../../../assets/successCloudRun.png)